substrate-developer-hub/substrate-parachain-template/README.md

 ### Reserve a ParaID

 To connect to a relay chain, you must first _reserve a `ParaId` for your parathread that will become a parachain.
-To do this, you \_must_ have sufficient amount of currency on the network account to reserve an ID.
+To do this, you will need sufficient amount of currency on the network account to reserve the ID.

 In this example, we will use **`Charlie` development account** where we have funds available.
 Once you submit this extrinsic successfully, you can start your collators.

-The easiest way to reserve your `ParaId` is via [Polkadot Apps UI](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/parachains/parathreads) under the Parachains -> Parathreads tab and use the `+ ParaID` button.
+The easiest way to reserve your `ParaId` is via [Polkadot Apps UI](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/parachains/parathreads) under the `Parachains` -> `Parathreads` tab and use the `+ ParaID` button.

 ## Parachain

 ### Select the Correct Relay Chain

-To operate your parachain, it _must_ connect to the _correct_ relay chain.
-**Keep in mind, you need to configure the specific relay chain you will connect to in your** **collator `chain_spec.rs`**.
-Specifically you pass the command for the network you need in the `Extensions` of your `ChainSpec::from_genesis()` section:
+To operate your parachain, you need to specify the correct relay chain you will connect to in your collator `chain_spec.rs`.
+Specifically you pass the command for the network you need in the `Extensions` of your `ChainSpec::from_genesis()` [in the code](node/src/chain_spec.rs#78-81).

 ```rust
 Extensions {